Why you should let go of counting calories so you can form balanced eating habits for life.

 The three most common reasons why people want to lose or gain weight are as follows:

 1. Not having eating and lifestyle habits that support your individual needs

-If you’ve chosen to abide by a diet or eating style that simply isn’t right for you, it will often lead you to a weight you are uncomfortable with.
+If you’ve chosen to abide by a diet that simply isn’t right for you, it will often lead you to a weight you are uncomfortable with.

-For example, say you heard from an influencer, friend, or website that you should eat a certain way despite the fact that you inherently enjoy eating a different way.
+For example, say you heard from an influencer or friend that you should eat a certain way despite the fact that you inherently enjoy eating a different way.
 Let’s say for this example we’re talking about a strict paleo diet.

-If you’re unable to eat things that you enjoy simply because someone else says so, this will often lead to a harmful on-and-off, all-or-nothing, pendulum style eating cycle that can lead to unintentional weight gain or loss.
+If you’re unable to eat things that you enjoy simply because someone else says so, this will often lead to a harmful on-and-off, all-or-nothing, pendulum-style eating cycle.
+This can ultimately lead to unintentional weight gain or loss.

 Additionally, if you have lifestyle factors that are being neglected, you may also experience the same thing.
 Take stress or improper sleep cycles for example.
 If we’re constantly stressed and not managing it well, and therefore also not sleeping well, our eating habits, in turn, can become erratic and out of whack.